EMSL-MONet/CommSciMtg_Nov23/FTICR/README.md

 "icr.reps.combined_v1_clean.csv" (1000Soils Pilot FT-ICR-MS data) <br>
 "Summary_Merged_ZenodoShinyAp.csv" (Summary file) <br>

 3.Open your command prompt and install the necessary libraries we will be using.
-For each library, type the following into the command prompt:
+For each library, type the following into the command prompt:<br>

-pip install pandas
+   pip install pandas <br>
-pip install seaborn
+   pip install seaborn<br>
-pip install numpy as np
+   pip install numpy as np<br>
-pip install matplotlib
+   pip install matplotlib <br>
-pip install scipy
+   pip install scipy <br>
-pip install tqdm
+   pip install tqdm <br>

 4.Run the test file script "HelloWorld_test.ipynb".
 This will import functions you will need during the hands on session.  <br>
 If you have any trouble or do not see a “Congratulations, you are ready for the hands on session on Nov 8”, please